 EAST RUTHERFORD, N.J.
-(AP) The NFL suspended former New York Giants kicker and current free agent Josh Brown for six games, a person familiar told The Associated Press on Friday.
-The decision to extend the ban follows a league review of Brown's repeated abuse of his former wife while they were married.
+(AP) Former New York Giants kicker Josh Brown has been suspended for a second time by the NFL for his repeated abuse of his former wife while they were married.

 Appearing on ABC's ''Good Morning America'' after the Giants released him, Brown said his put his hands on his former wife, held her down and kicked furniture.
 He said he never hit, slapped or choked her.

 ''Domestic violence is not just physical abuse,'' he said on the show. ''We're talking intimidation and threats, the attempt to control, body language.
 An abuser is going to abuse to a certain degree to acquire some kind of a reaction.''